caleb531/automata/docs/base-exception-classes.md

 Raised if input symbols don't match between two automata but are expected to (e.g. in the creation of a product automaton).

+## class InfiniteLanguageException

+Raised if the attempted operation cannot be performed because the associated language is infinite.
+For example,

 ------

 [Table of Contents](index.md)